Questions? Check our Quick Reference Guide

 No. The Online Payment Center will store the five most recent accounts used and you will be able to choose one from the Previously Used dropdown menu.

 It is very important that before you start this payment process you verify your bank account has enough funds to cover the transaction.
 If you submit a payment without having enough funds in your bank account to cover the transaction, the result will most likely be a Non-Sufficient Funds transaction.
 If this occurs, your bank account will be overdrawn and you may suffer consequences from your bank.
 In addition, if your payment is returned for Non-Sufficient Funds, or any other reason, your account will be locked immediately and you will not have the option of using the Online Payment System for the duration of your Bankruptcy Case.
 You will then be required to make your monthly plan payment by using Cashier’s Checks or Money Orders.
-We will also charge an NSF fee of $7.50.
 THERE ARE NO EXCEPTIONS TO THIS RULE.

 Yes.
 You will receive an automated e-mail with your payment information listed in the body of the e-mail.

 This is done to protect the Trustee in case the payment comes back as Non-sufficient Funds (NSF).
 After the 30 days, the funds are available for disbursement to your creditors